iEngage/java-sdk/docs/InteractionApi.md

 <a name="getUserSubscribedInteractionCategories"></a>
 # **getUserSubscribedInteractionCategories**
-> VerveResponseInteractionCategoryList getUserSubscribedInteractionCategories(userId, interactionType, start, end, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionCategoryList getUserSubscribedInteractionCategories(userId, start, end, requesterId, clientToken, interactionType, association, fields, accessToken)

 Get list of interaction categories subscribed by the user